 - (1) Use variable T-Yields for the added land when acceptable production reports have not been filed and/or assigned yields are not applicable, and the added land is: - (a) a separate BU or OU and does not qualify for use of the SA T-Yield; - (b) a separate BU or OU and the SA T-Yield is less than the variable T-Yield; - (c) added to an existing unit and does not qualify for the existing unit's yield; - (d) partially or entirely located in a TMA with a lower T-Yield than the existing unit, if TMAs are applicable; or - (e) subject to a lower T-Yield for any reason. - (2) Variable T-Yields are determined based on a percentage of the T-Yield for the crop/P/T. See Para.
-1503 for applicable percentages to determine variable T-Yields. - Exception: When added land is physically located in a TMA identified as highrisk, use 100 percent of the high-risk T-Yield in lieu of the variable T-Yield. - (3) Once the applicable variable T-Yield has been determined, enter it in the APH database for the four most recent crop years.
+1503 for applicable percentages to determine variable T-Yields.

+(3) Once the applicable variable T-Yield has been determined, enter it in the APH database for the four most recent crop years.
 See Para.
 1780 for added land yield descriptors and yield indicators.
 Submit yield indicators to RMA as long as variable T-Yield(s) are contained in the APH database.